Be careful and prepared during stinger season

 The Australian box jellyfish, Chironex fleckeri, is extremely dangerous and a constant threat through the warmer months on the Northern Queensland coast.

-The Chironex box jellyfish is a large but almost transparent jellyfish with a box-shaped bell (with four corners) up to 30 cm in diameter.
+It is a large but almost transparent jellyfish with a box-shaped bell (with four corners).

-Similar to the treatment of Irukandji jellyfish stings, DO NOT use salt or fresh water to treat Chironex – it will cause the stinging cells to discharge and worsen the sting.
-Use vinegar instead for both these types of jellyfish stings.
+DO NOT use salt or fresh water to treat Chironex – it will cause the stinging cells to discharge and worsen the sting.
+Use vinegar instead and do not rub the sting or try to remove tentacles.

 The common blue bottle found in Australia is the Physalia utriculus.